VeryGoodOpenSource/very_good_cli/site/docs/templates/core.md

 # Flutter Starter App (Core) 🍎

 This template is a Flutter starter application with VGV-opinionated best practices.
-It is the default template for the `very_good create` command.
+It is the default template for the `very_good create flutter_app` command.

 ![Very Good Core][core_devices]